macleginn/bivaltyp/content/languages/descriptions/Georgian.md

 ### Case system

-There are seven basic grammatical cases: nominative, ergative, dative, genitive, instrumental, adverbal and vocative (the latter two cases are not used in the Georgian dataset below).
+There are seven basic grammatical cases: nominative, ergative, dative, genitive, instrumental, adverbial and vocative (the latter two cases are not used in the Georgian dataset below).
 Apart from the grammatical cases, there are around a dozen semantic cases, primarily coded by semi-detachable postpositional markers.
 Among these, ablative, illative, inessive, sociative, sublative, and superessive are found in the dataset.

 ## References